dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 key to this is the availability and functionality of the Pet Clinic application.
 Of course, she is aware of engineering capacity, technical constraints, security and all that but her primary objective is to deliver often, introduce great products for owners and their pets, together with features which will leave Pet Clinic's competitors far behind.
-She is competitive, but has also developed empathy for the team and is extremely proud of her two golden retrievers Bonnie and Clyde.
+She is competitive, but has also developed empathy for the team.
+She is extremely proud of her two golden retrievers, Bonnie and Clyde.

 Brenda works mainly with Paulo, the product owner.
 She gets to explain what she wants to Paulo and Paulo helps the team to prioritize the work so that Brenda can get what the business needs incorporated into the application.